pydanny/pydanny.github.com/packages/python_slugify_p2.rst

 More Practical Applications
 ----------------------------

 While writing an **emoji**-based translation function is fun, most of the time we need more practical translation functions.
-Built into **awesome-slugify** is a cyrillic translation function for users of that alphabet that works like this:
+Built into **awesome-slugify** is a cyrillic translation function that works like this:

 .. code-block:: python